Home Box Office, Inc.: Home video

 During the early 1980s, HBO had an agreement with Vestron Video to distribute some of HBO's made-for-cable films and specials (such as The Terry Fox Story); Vestron had been created by former HBO executive Austin Furst, who had been assigned to dismantle the assets of Time-Life Films.

-On February 21, 1984, HBO announced plans to launch a home video unit, and began conversations with executives at Vestron Video and Thorn EMI Video, hoping that a joint venture would be made between the network and at least one of the two video distributors.

-In November 1984, as the broader entertainment industry began to drop their objections to and begin releasing their films through the then-burgeoning home video marketplace, HBO signed a partnership with the home entertainment unit of Thorn EMI to form Thorn EMI/HBO Video to distribute independent films and HBO-produced programming.
-Thorn EMI signed distribution agreements with various mid-level and independent film production companies (such as Orion Pictures and New Line Cinema) that did not have their own home video units.
+On February 21, 1984, as the broader entertainment industry began to drop their objections to and begin releasing their films through the then-burgeoning home video marketplace, HBO announced plans to launch a home video unit, and began conversations with executives at both Vestron and Thorn EMI Video, in hopes that a joint venture between the network and at least one of the two video distributors could be established.
+HBO ultimately selected Thorn EMI, and that November, Thorn EMI/HBO Video was formed to distribute Thorn EMI's existing selection of product, plus HBO-produced programming.
+Thorn EMI's strategy at the time was to supplement the modest output of Thorn EMI's Screen Entertainment division, by way of signing distribution agreements with various mid-level and independent film production companies (such as Orion Pictures and New Line Cinema, as well as British television station Thames Television) that did not have their own home video units.

-In August 1986, Cannon Films acquired Thorn EMI's interest in Thorn EMI/HBO Video, inherited from Thorn EMI Screen Entertainment, which Time Inc. subsequently renamed HBO/Cannon Video.
-In September 1986, HBO signed a deal for home video and pay cable television rights to product produced by Kings Road Entertainment for $65–70 million.
-Eight pictures would be covered under the agreement, extending through 1988, with home video rights assigned by itself to HBO/Cannon.

-On November 12, 1986, Sports Illustrated, a co-owned property of Time Inc. and HBO/Cannon Video, inked a home video pact whereas HBO would produce videocassette versions of material originated by Sports Illustrated; all of these titles, selling for $20 each, were pitched to the sell-through market.

-On November 26, 1986, HBO/Cannon Video had inked an agreement with De Laurentiis Entertainment Group for the exclusive home video and pay television rights to DEG's feature films between May 1987 and 1990 for a three-year pact, becoming the largest ever for their home video agreement, supplanting the 15-picture pact between HBO/Cannon and Orion Pictures, with films budgeted in the $9–9.6 million range.